forthright/vile-git/README.md

 ## CI/CD Issues

+When using more up to date `git` versions everything should just work.

-Since `gift` is the git pkg currently being used, the way a repository is cloned (in most cases, via a build server), can cause issues.
+However, since `gift` is the git pkg currently being used, the way a repository is cloned might cause sporadic issues.

-For the time being, until a better alternative is used or the bug is fixed upstream, you made need to run a git command prior to running vile-git.
+For the time being, until a better alternative is used, you may need to run a git command prior to running vile-git.

 For example, on [Codeship](https://codeship.com), you would run: